JinShanH/AirBrB/README.md

 The port that the backend runs on (and that the frontend can use) is specified in `frontend/src/config.js`.
 You can change the port in this file.
 This file exists so that your frontend knows what port to use when talking to the backend.

-Please note: You CAN modify the backend for bonus marks.
-But you cannot modify the backend to make the core requirements of the assignment easier (e.g. by adding routes to make the other feature building easier).
-You are required to seek approval bonus backend changes via the forum.
-You are also proibhited from writing your own backend outright.

 ## 4. Constraints & Assumptions